 These hybrid short longboards are designed for comfortable cruising around the city without giving up hardcore street tricks.
 The ATVs come in three different shape variations, each with a slightly different mix of street vs cruiser features.

 Decks are 31 – 32″ long by 8 – 9″ wide with a wood + fiberglass + epoxy composite construction for high durability and strong stiffness.
 The complete come in with 155mm Polar Bear TKP trucks and 60mm 78A Chubby Hawgs wheels.

 Arbor Pilsner short longboard

-At 28.75″ x 80125″, the Arbor Pilsner is quite small and portable, comparable in size to the Dinghy (and smaller than a street deck).
-However, it offers a relatively wide standing platform and long wheelbase (15″) for its short length, which makes for a comfortable ride.
+At 28.75″ x 80125″, the Arbor Pilsner is tiny and portable, comparable in size to the Dinghy – and smaller than a street deck.
+It offers a relatively wide standing platform and long wheelbase (15″) for its short length, which make for a comfortable ride.

 The Pilsner’s huge kicktail clearly makes it suitable for aggressive street and vert riding.
 This short longboard comes stock with highly trickable 129mm Paris street trucks and soft (78A) 61mm Bogart wheels for smooth rolling.